jjeffrey/firefox-slidedown-tabs/README.md

 of your `profile` folder (as found in `about:support`).

-If you want to clone and track the Git repo directly, I recommend cloning it into a subdirectory of `chrome` and placing the `userChrome.css` in the `chrome` with the single line:
+If you want to clone and track the Git repo directly, I recommend cloning the repo into a subdirectory of `chrome`.
+Then, you can create a blank `userChrome.css` in the `chrome` folder and he single line:

 ```css
     @import(firefox-slidedown-tabs/userChrome.css)
 ```

+This allows you to combine `firefox-slidedown-tabs` with other customizations in your base `userChrome.css`.

-If you want to place the Git repo elsewhere on your computer, a good idea is to place a symbolic link to it within the `chrome` folder.
+If you want to place the Git repo folder elsewhere on your computer, a good idea is to place a symbolic link to it within the `chrome` folder.